 It doesn’t appear to host a large membership right now, but that just may be to your liking.

 - MyEndometriosisTeam (also available by app)

 Described as a social media support group, myendometriosisteam allows you to add pictures, statuses and engage in conversations with other women with endometriosis.
 The app also allows you to put together a “team” and find others that are near you.

 Facebook Groups For Endometriosis Support

 Private Facebook groups are my support groups of choice.
 They are easy to join and I can engage when I choose and mute them if I’m ever overwhelmed.
 I am a member of almost all of the ones listed below.

 This group is focused on asking questions and sharing experiences, advice & support.

-The conversation is frequent, with about 80 posts a day.
+The conversation is frequent, with at least 6 new posts a day.